 By Jake Tobin Garrett

 Jake Tobin Garrett is the OpenCity blog editor.
-Originally from Vancouver, he is currently completing a Masters in Urban Planning from the University of Toronto, and is also a contributing writer for Spacing Magazine and Torontoist.
+Originally from Vancouver, he holds a Masters in Urban Planning from the University of Toronto, and is also a contributing writer for Spacing Magazine and Torontoist.
 He can often be found riding his bike or reading in a park.
 Follow Jake on Twitter @jaketobin